-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenditures during the reported period.
-Actual results may differ from those estimates.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the certain reported amounts and disclosures.
+Accordingly, actual results could differ from those estimates.
+Estimates and assumptions are made in a variety of areas, including potential contingent liabilities and useful lives of long-lived assets.